Criminal Justice Act 2003: Life sentences for murder

 the courts will fix tariffs in the future. ... in setting a tariff, the judge will be required, in open court, to give reasons if the term being imposed departs from those principles.

 The new law applies to murders committed on or after 18 December 2003.
 Schedule 21 of the Act sets out "minimum terms" (a term further defined in section 269(2)) for those convicted of murder.
 The terms are in the form of standard "starting points" based on age and other factors, from which any increase or decrease is then made by the sentencing judge according to the circumstances of the crime and the offender.
 "Aggravating and mitigating factors" are also set out, which can cause the sentencing judge to adjust the sentence from the starting point.
 Judges are free to decide a minimum term of any length or a "whole life" sentence but must state their reasons for deviations from the starting point.

-Controversy
+Responses

 Passage through Parliament

 The original bill's passage through Parliament did not meet with universal approval.
 The legal profession and civil liberties groups were opposed to several of the measures in the Bill, though most of them were contained within the final Act.